 How To Apply.
-Inquiries concerning the School of Nursing may be directed to the Dean, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46202.
+Inquiries concerning the School of Nursing may be directed to the Dean, School of Nursing, Indiana University Medical Center, 1232 West Michigan Street, Indianapolis, Indiana 46202.

-Applicants should write to the Office of Records and Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401 for Bloomington enrollment, or, for Indianapolis enrollment, to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
+All applicants should write to the Office of Records and Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401, or, for Indianapolis enrollment, to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
 An application fee of \$15 is required of each applicant who is new to the University.

 Regardless of campus of enrollment, all registered nurses should apply to Admissions Director, Indiana University - Purdue University at Indianapolis, 1201 East 38th Street, Indianapolis, Indiana 46205.
-Letters of inquiry or applications should state whether the applicant is a registered nurse.
+Letters of inquiry or applications should state whether the applicant is a registered nurse student.